 Pang | Altitude: 4600 Mtrs

-Pang, is where you really start to see those unique looking soil formations on the mountains.
+Pang, is where you start to see those unique looking soil formations on the mountains.
 The special and deserted colors of Ladakh will become more prominent just around Pang and onwards.
 Pang also has the world’s highest transit camps.

 You may get some fuel or petrol in black in dhabhas at Pang in case of an emergency.